nivlab/RobotFactory/README.md

 # Psychometrics of the Pavlovian go/no-go task

-Code and data for Zorowitz et al. (20XX), TK.
+Code and data for Zorowitz et al. (in preparation), *Improving the Reliability of the Pavlovian Go/No-Go Task*.

 ## Author
 Sam Zorowitz (zorowitz [at] princeton.edu)

 ## Project Organization

-The code for this project is divided across four branches:
+The code for this project is divided across three branches:

     analysis (current branch)       <- all of the data and analysis code study01-jspsych                 <- software for Experiment 1